 Within five business days of the form being sent, the student will complete the Appeal Form and submit a document detailing the facts and evidence from the student's point of view to the Academic Advisor.
 The appeal form and supporting documentation must be received by the established deadline.
 If any supporting material is not received by the stated deadline, the appeal will go forward without the additional material.
-Upon receipt of the appeal, the Associate Provost or designee will send the appeal to the instructor.
+Upon receipt of the appeal, the Online Dean or designee will send the appeal to the instructor.

 The instructor will review the appeal and provide a written response to the student's concern.
-The instructor will return the response to the Associate Provost or designee within five business days of receipt of the appeal.
-The Associate Provost or designee will share the instructor's written response with the student.
+The instructor will return the response to the Online Dean or designee within five business days of receipt of the appeal.
+The Online Dean or designee will share the instructor's written response with the student.
 The student will indicate if the resolution is agreed to within three business days.
 If an agreeable outcome is reached the matter will be considered closed.

-If the concern has still not been resolved, the Associate Provost or designee will send the appeal form and all written documents to the Provost.
-The Provost will have five business days to render a decision and return the appeal to the Associate Provost or designee.
-The Associate Provost or designee will inform the student of the decision.
-Upon the student's request, the Associate Provost/ Provost may review the decision with the student.
+If the concern has still not been resolved, the Dean or designee will send the appeal form and all written documents to the Associate Provost (or Provost if the Associate Provost is not available to render a decision).
+The Associate Provost or Provost will have five business days to render a decision and return the appeal to the Dean or designee.
+The Dean or designee will inform the student of the decision.
+Upon the student's request, the Dean/Provost may review the decision with the student.
 Within three business days of notification, the student will indicate, in writing (which will be recorded on the appeal form), his/her acceptance of the decision.
 If an agreeable outcome is reached, the matter will be considered closed.

-If the concern is not resolved in step 3, and the student chooses to pursue the concern further, the will contact the Provost to convene the Academic Affairs Committee and will forward all documentation.
+If the concern is not resolved in step 3, and the student chooses to pursue the concern further, the Online Dean or designee will contact the Provost to convene the Academic Affairs Committee and will forward all documentation.
 The Academic Affairs Committee will be convened within 10 business days of receipt of the appeal to resolve the concern.

 The Academic Affairs Committee will be formed of the department heads, the Director of Online Teaching Effectiveness, and a Provost (one not involved in Step 3).
 The Academic Affairs Committee will be chaired by the Provost (one not involved in step 3).
 The Committee will select one reporter.
 Both the student and the instructor may appear before the Committee although no new documentation may be presented at this time.
 A written report of the Committee's decision will be completed by the reporter and will be placed in the student's file.
-A copy of the report will be sent by the Reporter to the Associate Provost who will respond to the student, Academic Advisor, and the instructor within five business days.
+A copy of the report will be sent by the Reporter to the Dean who will respond to the student, Academic Advisor, and the instructor within five business days.